-Based on the evidence presented, the Commission finds that each of the Clean Energy PSA Projects is a reasonable and necessary addition to I&M's portfolio of generating resources necessary to meet the need for electricity within I&M's service area, while also mitigating risk through the diversification and use of an economic mix of capacity resources that preserves flexibility.
-We further find that public convenience and necessity requires each of the proposed Projects.
+Based on the evidence presented, the Commission finds that is the Mayapple PSA and both PPA projects are reasonable and necessary additions to I&M's portfolio of generating resources necessary to meet the need for electricity within I&M's service area, while also mitigating risk through the diversification and use of an economic mix of capacity resources that preserves flexibility.
+We further find that public convenience and necessity requires these proposed Projects.

-vi.
+- vi.
 Conclusion.
 Based upon the evidence presented, the Commission finds I&M has met the requirements of Ind.
-Code § 8-1-8.5-5.
-CPCNs for I&M's development and acquisition of the Lake Trout PSA Project and for the Mayapple PSA Project through the PSA Agreements described in I&M's testimony are approved.
+Code § 8-1-8.5-5 for the Mayapple Project.
+A CPCN for I&M's development and acquisition of the Mayapple PSA Project through the PSA Agreement described in I&M's testimony is approved. - vii.

-vii.
 Ongoing Review.
 I&M requests the Commission maintain an ongoing review of the construction of the Projects as it proceeds.
 Neither the OUCC nor CAC witnesses opposed the Company's request.

-I&M proposes to submit one consolidated report for the two Clean Energy PSA Projects subject to the protection of confidential information.
-The progress reports will include an update on the overall status of each project, any increases in the Project Best Estimate, and any change to a project's expected COD.
+I&M's proposal will apply to the Mayapple Project, in which the Company will submit its report subject to the protection of confidential information.
+The progress reports will include an update on the overall status of the project, any increase in the Project Best Estimate, and any change to the project's expected COD.
 These reports will be filed as a compliance filing in this docket.
-The first report will be filed no later than 180 days following a Commission order approving the project(s) and at least semi-annually thereafter until the Clean Energy PSA Projects reach their COD, the latter of which is expected by May 2026.
+The first report will be filed no later than 180 days following a Commission order approving the project and at least semi-annually thereafter until the Mayapple Project reaches its COD.
 I&M may also file supplemental reports if necessary.
 The final report will include the actual total cost of construction, the total megawatt output for the solar project, and the actual COD.

 I&M proposes to present the progress reports to the Commission for review and approval as part of the Company's existing SPR filings.
 I&M reserves the ability to seek review of any ongoing review report outside of the annual SPR filings should circumstances warrant doing so.
-This flexibility allows any unexpected material developments that, in the Company's judgment, may otherwise impact I&M's ability to move forward with a project to be addressed by the Commission.
+This flexibility allows any unexpected material developments that, in the Company's judgment, may otherwise impact I&M's ability to move forward with the project to be addressed by the Commission.
 As discussed by Company witness Gaul, the industry has been and continues to be affected by supply chain disruptions and other factors.
 I&M has a significant near-term capacity need due to the retirement of Rockport in 2028.
 Consequently, it is prudent to establish an ongoing review process and procedure that can provide for an expedited Commission decision if the Company determines that such relief is necessary or appropriate.